DIVD-NL/web-www-v2/content/newsroom/articles/how-to-secure-your-blob-storage-containers.en.md

 ### 9. Contact Grayhatwarfare for deletion

 Contact [G](https://buckets.grayhatwarfare.com/)[rayhatwarfare](https://buckets.grayhatwarfare.com/) for deletion.

-###

-## Risks and consequences of misconfigured Blob Storage

-Services such as [Amazon S3 Buckets](https://www.divd.nl/newsroom/articles/buck-et-up-secure-your-aws-s3-buckets-now/) and Azure Blob Storage offer the convenience of storing data which is accessible by various users and services simultaneously.
-However,  misconfiguration of any of these storage services can expose your organization to several risks and consequences.

-### Service disruption

-Misconfigured delete permissions could lead to accidental or intentional deletion of critical data.
-Recovery efforts following data loss or malicious exploitation can disrupt services.

-### Reputation damage

-If the data in your misconfigured Blob Storage container contains sensitive data such as customer personal information, financial data, health records, or intellectual property, your organisation could suffer significant reputational harm.
-The news of the data breach spreads quickly online, damaging customer trust and potentially leading to loss of business.
-This is because people generally don’t like to store sensitive data, such as personal health records or credit card numbers, with a company that has previously taken the protection of other people’s data for granted.

-### Intellectual Property theft

-Intellectual property is a valuable asset.
-Accidentally exposing source code, designs, or proprietary processes can enable competitors to steal or replicate innovative solutions, undermining your company’s competitive edge.

-### Using property theft to advance the attack ever further

-Publicly accessible data can be leveraged in social engineering attacks.
-Social engineering attacks exploit human psychology rather than technical vulnerabilities.
-The attacks often involve manipulation, deception, and lying to innocent people.
-Now imagine that cybercriminals have obtained publicly accessible information about your infrastructure, from a misconfigured Blob Storage (container).
-The cybercriminals could use the exposed information to craft convincing phishing emails, tricking employees or customers into revealing more sensitive information or credentials.

 ## Human error remains the most likely cause of a data breach